Rob van Manen

 She enjoys cycling in its different forms, from being a kid that rode everywhere, a commuter, for fitness and to enjoy a chat and fresh air.
 Cycling should be an option to be enjoyed by anyone of any age and ability.
 We need infrastructure and services that support all modes of transport and harmonious interactions.

-She is working with the BQ Management Committee to support its vision for cycling as part of everyday life as BQ tries to collaborate with the many smart people and partners in Queensland to improve cycling experiences for people across the state.
+She is working with the BQ Management Committee to support its vision for cycling as part of everyday life as BQ collaborate with the many experienced people and partners in Queensland to improve cycling experiences for everyone across the state.